Board of Directors

 Lewis McWhite, Greenville

-I am now in my sixth year of serving on the board of the Greenville Spinners Bicycle Club where I oversee our weekly group rides from SCTAC from April-September and various events throughout the year.
-I am passionate about cycling safety for individual and group riders and advocating for safe and
+Now in his sixth year serving on the board of the Greenville Spinners Bicycle Club, Lewis oversees the weekly group rides from SCTAC from April-September and various events throughout the year.
+He is passionate about cycling safety for individual and group riders and advocating for safe and appropriate cycling infrastructure in our community.

 Brad Cantrell, Greenville